postrational/blog/source/_posts/2013-09-14-django-in-virtualenv-on-webfactions-apache-with-mod-wsgi.markdown

 tags: django virtualenv webfaction apache mod_wsgi
 ---

-If you want to run a Django application on [WebFaction](http://www.webfaction.com?affiliate=postrational), you can simply use their automatic application creation scripts.
+If you want to run a Django application on [WebFaction](http://www.webfaction.com?affiliate=postrational), you may simply use their automatic application creation scripts.
 Unfortunately, if you want to place your application in a Virtualenv, the automatic installer will not help you.
-I'm sure that WebFaction will eventually add an installer to do this, but for now, you can follow this tutorial to set up a Django project in a Virtualenv running on WebFaction's Apache with mod_wsgi.
+I'm sure that WebFaction will eventually add an  installer to set this up, but for now, you can use the following tutorial.
+In this text we set up a Django project in a Virtualenv running on WebFaction's Apache with mod_wsgi.

 <!-- more -->

 ### Create a new application

 Let's begin by setting up a generic `mod_wsgi` application in your WebFaction control panel.
-Log into the control panel, choose the option to add a new application and specify the following settings:
+Log into the control panel, choose the option to [add a new application](https://my.webfaction.com/new-application) and specify the following settings:

 * Name: `test_app`
 * App category: `mod_wsgi `